Member Perspectives

 PCC Faculty Member

-PCC Scientific Programs Director
+PCC Scientific Programs Committee

 “The psychoanalytic perspective is more important than ever.
 We are losing touch with human beings day-to-day in today’s world, and the effects of that are seen in the levels of depression and low morale.
 People are starting to be incapable of relating well to other people.
 The process of psychoanalytic therapy helps to relieve all these things.
 Daily, face-to-face interactions and spending time on the importance of emotions is something that many people just don’t do.”